benetkiewicz/blog/_drafts/azure-ad-authentication.md

 }
 ```

-Will give the following result: `Hello demo@piotrais.onmicrosoft.com`
+will give the following result: `Hello demo@piotrais.onmicrosoft.com`

+## A word about users and summary

 Speaking about users...
 Where do we get users for sign in?
 In enterprise scenarios there will be plenty of users from synced On-Premise AD.
 In development scenario, we need to create a user in Azure portal.
 In your Default Directory go to _Users_ tab, click _Add User_ button at the bottom, provide a user name and you're done.
+This is useful for testing scenarios but I can also imagine an app with small, constant number of users or an app with admistrative module, where this authentication/authorization scheme would be just enough.

+Azure AD also supports user onboarding process with some self-service and even federation to popular identity providers like google, facebook or twitter.
+It is Azure AD B2E younger sibling called Azure AD Business to Consumer (B2C).
+I will cover this topic in the next part of this series.